-To afar the water flows (installation, 2015)—Video projection onto relief sculpture
+To afar the water flows (installation, 2015)—Video projection onto relief sculpture, dimensions variable

 To afar the water flows reconstructs the city into a high-rise garden utopia, emphasizing a genuine harmony between man-made structures and its natural surroundings.
-Eight years ago, I left my home in Beijing, where the rapid transformation of the urban landscape dramatically reshaped the city and people’s lives, and I came to America to begin my journey—migrating from the west coast to the east coast, and from the east coast to the midwest.
+A decade ago, I left my home in Beijing, where the rapid transformation of the urban landscape dramatically reshaped the city and people’s lives, and I came to America to begin an immigrant’s journey—migrating from the west coast to the east coast, and from the east coast to the Midwest.
 To afar the water flows is both a visual diary of this journey and a loving portrait of American cities.

 Exhibition History of To afar the water flows (installation):

-- The 22nd International Symposium on Electronic Art (ISEA 2016) juried exhibition at Run Run Shaw Creative Media Centre, Hong Kong
+The 22nd International Symposium on Electronic Art (ISEA 2016) exhibition at Run Run Shaw Creative Media Centre, Hong Kong

 CURRENTS Santa Fe International New Media Festival at El Museo Cultural de Santa Fe, 2016

 “Unfolded” Exhibition at Chicago Design Museum, 2016

 SIGGRAPH Asia 2015 at Kobe International Exhibition Hall in Kobe, Japan

 “Mistaking the Sea for Green Fields” Exhibition at the Chicago Art Department, 2015